Overamstel metro station

 Overamstel is an Amsterdam Metro station in the industrial area Overamstel of Amsterdam, Netherlands.
+It is served by the metro lines 50 and 51 to Isolatorweg, Gein and Centraal Station.

 The Station

 The station opened in 1990 and is served by 2 lines, the 50 (Isolatorweg - Gein) and the 51 (Isolatorweg - Amsterdam Centraal).

 The metro station is only accessible with an OV-chipkaart or GVB Travel Pass.

 Change at this station between lines 50 and 51.